Joche Albert Ly: Oppression and martyrdom

-Having become the Superior at Sichang, Brother Joche became a key player for the Church in the region.
-He often found himself the spokesperson on behalf of the diocese, making him a target as he increasingly became the public face of the Church.
+As the Superior at Xichang (a.k.a.
+Ningyuan), Brother Joche became a key player for the Church in the region.
+He often found himself the spokesperson on behalf of the Diocese of Ningyuan, making him a target as he increasingly became the public face of the Church.
 As the director of the Catholic College of Zhejiang, he often denounced the actions of the PLA and the teachings of Communism in general.
-However, after the "Liberation" of Sichang, on Passion Sunday, 26 March 1950, and his re-education with many colleagues, he found his criticism had to be less marked, although he was adamant and unashamed when it came to defending God or the faith.
+However, after the "Liberation" of Xichang, on Passion Sunday, 26 March 1950, and his re-education with many colleagues, he found his criticism had to be less marked, although he was adamant and unashamed when it came to defending God or the faith.

 On 14 December 1950, Brother Albert was called to court together with another Marist Brother and the lay leader of the local Catholic Action.
 The interview was an attempt to get these influential leaders to profess subscription to the Three Autonomies (Catholic Patriotic Association), that they may become assets in the process of winning Catholic people over to Communism.
-Brother Albert categorically refused, and so was incarcerated in the 6 January 1951 for conspiracy against the state.
+Brother Albert categorically refused, and so was incarcerated on 6 January 1951 for "conspiracy" against the state.
+He spent more than 3 months in prison, under inhuman torture.